Transferrin Saturation Reference Tool

 What is transferrin saturation (TSAT)?

 Transferrin saturation, abbreviated TSAT, is the percentage of transferrin (the iron transport protein in blood) currently carrying iron.
 It is calculated as Serum Iron divided by Total Iron Binding Capacity (TIBC), multiplied by 100.
-TSAT is one of the most informative markers on an iron panel because it reflects how much iron is actually available for use, as opposed to ferritin which reflects stored iron.
-Typical normal values are roughly 20 to 45 percent.
+TSAT reflects how much iron is in transit, as opposed to ferritin which reflects stored iron.
+Research suggests typical reference values fall roughly between 20 and 45 percent, though laboratory ranges vary.

 Why should iron panels be drawn fasting in the morning?